Resolve tier-1 tickets in your brand voice.

 - How long until Alex resolves tickets well?

-- Tier-1 deflection is typically 30% week 1, 70% by week 6 as Alex learns your patterns.
-Behavior is incremental, not flipped overnight.
-Plan for a 2-month ramp to peak performance.
+- Deflection is designed to climb week over week as Alex learns your patterns — incremental, not flipped overnight.
+Plan for a ramp of a few weeks before Alex reaches peak performance.

 - What about angry customers?